 - A crossover episode with Static Shock also featured the "Splicers," however they seemed to be only using lizard DNA in that episode.

 - The Kobra cult tried to use dinosaur DNA to create a new race of reptile-people and take over the Earth.

 - An Ace the Bat-hound centered episode involved a dogfighting ring full of biologically-altered dog-monsters.

-- In Spider-Man The Animated Series, Kingpin turned to this for his living weapons after a few too many failures by Smythe's robots.
-They were made by Herbert Landon, who was introduced accidentally turning himself into an electricity-eating, city-wrecking Kaiju.
+- In Spider-Man: The Animated Series, Kingpin turns to this for his living weapons after a few too many failures by Smythe's robots.
+They are made by Herbert Landon, who was introduced accidentally turning himself into an electricity-eating, city-wrecking Kaiju.
 (Mostly got better, but spent rest of series looking like Two-Face.)
-When Smythe turned against Kingpin, Landon captured him and had him upgraded into his Ultimate Slayer form.
+When Smythe turns against Kingpin, Landon captures him and has him upgraded into his Ultimate Slayer form.

-- Parodied in a scene from the episode "Abducted" of Invader Zim, the aliens believed by duct taping a gopher to Zim's head they were fusing him and possibly making him more powerful.
+- Parodied in a scene from the episode "Abducted" of Invader Zim.
+The aliens believe that by duct-taping a gopher to Zim's head, they are fusing him and possibly making him more powerful.